4.99 from 321 votes

 Cook: 15 minutes

-The easiest fried chicken that's crispy on the outside and juicy on the inside!
-My 2 step dredging uses a wet batter to save time!
+This is my easy fried chicken that's extra crispy on the outside, juicy on the inside, and seasoned to perfection!
+My easy dredging method uses a wet batter to save time without sacrificing flavor!

 Ingredients